-I am an eco-physiologist interested in trying to understand how terrestrial and aquatic ectotherms are responding to increasing temperature, low oxygen levels, salinity changes, among other environmental perturbations.
+I am an eco-physiologist interested in understanding how terrestrial and aquatic ectotherms respond to increasing temperature, low oxygen levels, and salinity changes, among other environmental perturbations.
 To do so, I am using experimental and comparative approaches that allow testing the generality of various hypotheses in physiology, ecology and evolution.
 During my undergraduate studies in Chile, I performed physiological studies on crustaceans.
 My model species was the decapod Neotrypaea uncinata, a ghost shrimp inhabitant of intertidal burrows where low oxygen levels are frequent during the low tide.
-During my doctorate, I am using the fruit fly Drosophila melanogaster as model species to test the trade-off between surviving acute heat stress and chronic heat stress due to differences in cell architecture (cell size and membranes fluidity).
+During my doctorate, I am using the fruit fly Drosophila melanogaster as model species to test the trade-off between surviving acute heat stress and chronic heat stress due to differences in cell architecture (cell size and membrane fluidity).

 - Verberk, W.C.E.P., Sandker, J.F., van de Pol, I.L.E., Urbina, M.A., Wilson, R.W., McKenzie, D.J. & Leiva, F.P.
 (2022).
 Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.
 Global Change Biology, 28 (19), 5695-5707.
 Volledige tekst

 - Leiva, F.P., Calosi, P. & Verberk, W.C.E.P.
 (2019).
 Scaling of thermal tolerance with body mass and genome size in ectotherms: a comparison between water- and air-breathers.
 Philosophical Transactions - Royal Society.
 Biological Sciences, 374 (1778):20190035. doi: 10.1098/rstb.2019.0035 Volledige tekst